The Carlisle Convoy

-Way back in 2019, my youngest son and I were looking at going to the Porsche only swap meet in Hershey, PA.
-That year did not work out, then the pandemic hit.
+Way back in 2019, my youngest son and I were considering a visit to the Porsche only swap meet in Hershey, PA.
+We did not make it there in 2019, then the pandemic hit.

 2022 was a whole different story.
 Since 2019, I actually put a Porsche in my garage and joined the Porsche Club of America (PCA).
 As well, the swap meet moved down the road to Carlisle, PA which is a little closer to us.